antonioalberti/AIPyCraft/Readme.md

 This project is an AI-powered solution creator that assists users in generating, managing, and running code solutions.
 It leverages the power of AI to create code components based on user-provided descriptions and seamlessly integrates them into a complete solution.

+The program was cocreated with Cody using Claude 3 Opus.

 ## Features

 - Create new solutions by providing a name and description